udegarami/building_energy_analytics_ml/README.md

 # Energy Data Analysis and Machine Learning

-This repository contains three Jupyter Notebooks that perform data analysis and machine learning tasks on energy data.
+This repository contains Jupyter Notebooks that perform data analysis, preprocessing, and machine learning tasks on energy data.
 The goal is to explore, visualize, and predict energy usage and greenhouse gas emissions for different buildings.

 ## Notebooks